Drilling Hydraulics Course

 Buoyancy

-The drilling fluid provides a beneficial effect relative to drill string weight or hook load.
-When pipe is lowered into the well, the mud system will support, or buoy, some of the pipe weight.
-This effect is termed buoyancy, or buoyant forces.
+The drilling fluid types provide a beneficial effect relative to drill string weight or hook load.
+The mud system supports or buys some of the pipe weight when the drill pipe is lowered into the well.
+This effect is termed buoyancy or buoyant forces.
 The buoyed weight of the drill string will be less than the in-air weight of the pipe.

-Buoyant forces are a function of the volume and weight of the displaced fluid.
+In drilling hydraulics, Buoyant forces are a function of the volume and weight of the displaced fluid.
 Heavier muds have greater buoyant forces than low-density muds.
-The buoyed pipe weight can be calculated from below Eq.
+The buoyed pipe weight can be calculated below Eq.

 Where: